nicholaswmin/automap/README.md

 ### Lazy Loading

 Sometimes you won't need to load the contents of a list initially.
-You might want to load it's contents later or none at all.
+You might want to load it's contents later - after you fetch it, or even none at all.

 In that case, use a `LazyList` instead of a `List`.

 ```js
 import { LazyList } from 'automap'